monad-crypto/protocols/README.md

 ## Form of entries

-Each protocol has its own json file in `testnet/PROTOCOL.json`.
+Each protocol has its own json file in `testnet/PROTOCOL.json` or `mainnet/PROTOCOL.json`.

 The key fields are:
 - `name`: Name of protocol.